Correctional Institutions Division

 - The following security precaution designators: Escape (ES), Staff Assault (SA), or Hostage Situation (HS) are reviewed by the State Classification Committee for consideration on an individual case by case basis.

 - Have a signed GRAD Letter of Intention to Participate release form; and

 - Have not previously completed the GRAD process.

-Curriculum: Substance abuse classes (35 lessons @ 2-1/2 hours - minimum of 30 lessons), Alcoholics Anonymous, Chaplaincy videos.
+Curriculum: Substance abuse classes, Alcoholics Anonymous, Chaplaincy videos.

 Curriculum: 1/2-day work schedule, laundry, fields, food service, 1/2-day unit programs.

-Each group/class consists of 16 offenders who represent a mixture of security threat groups (STG) in order to maintain a balance of ethnicity, length of sentence, etc., in the process; 2 groups/classes assigned each month.
+Each group or class represents a mixture of STGs in order to maintain a balance of ethnicity, length of sentence, and other similar demographics, in the process.

 Frequently Asked Questions

 [Oficina Gerencial de Groupos Que Amenazan la Seguridad (GRAD)]